 Original text © Éditions de Minuit, translation © Jeffrey Wainwright

-There is No Love is being re-released for Record Store Day 2019 on white vinyl, remixed and remastered, with new cover artwork photography by David Sylvian (as featured above).
-Available exclusively at participating independent record stores.
+There is No Love was re-released for Record Store Day 2019 on white vinyl, remixed and remastered, with new cover artwork photography by David Sylvian (as featured above).
+A small number of copies are available for sale here.

 The text of In the Solitude of Cotton Fields by Bernard-Marie Koltès is available here.

 Many thanks to Mark Wastell for his input to this article.
-All quotes are from our 2019 conversation unless otherwise specified.
+Full sources and acknowledgments for this article can be found here.

 ‘It’s a recording I’m still very proud of.
 It ticks all my boxes.. ..The relationship between the music and the vocal is finely tuned.
 It’s incredible how well it all worked out.’
 Mark Wastell, 2019